RaviTambade/Craftsmanship/README.md

 # Crafting Software
 <img src="/Images/learning.png">
+<b>Beauty lies in the eyes of the beholder.</b>.Software is a beautiful master piece crafted by Software Development Team.
 Crafting Software is an art of making software.It is a learning expereince of building working software in a better way.
-It is Agile.
+It is Agile; It is beautiful.
+I am loving it.Are you interested in ?

 ### What Do Software Developers Do?
+IT automation is the process of creating software to replace repeatable processes and reduce manual intervention.
+It is a the process of  accelerating the delivery of IT infrastructure and applications by automating manual processes that previously required human intervention.
+Software development is not a Rocket science.
 *   Software developers write code to turn manual processes into automated processes.
 *   Everything the program is supposed to do must be known by the software developer.